GNSS-Stylist/AgOpenGPSSimPoC/README.md

 Made with Godot version 4.2.1, which you can download here: https://godotengine.org/download/archive/4.2.1-stable/ This should be multi-platform (apart from the force feedback support) but I have only more thoroughly tested this in windows 10 for now.
 I couldn't get steering wheel force feedback working on Linux (only tested this quite quickly in Mint), but it should be possible.

 Requirements should not be very high, I'd guess any mid-range laptop manufactured during the last 5 years or so should probably be enough to run this.
-Standard-version ( https://github.com/GNSS-Stylist/AgOpenGPSSimPoC/tree/main ) needs vulkan, but there is a lighther version using OpenGL-renderer (without shadows for now) on another branch: https://github.com/GNSS-Stylist/AgOpenGPSSimPoC/tree/OpenGL_renderer .
+Standard-version ( https://github.com/GNSS-Stylist/AgOpenGPSSimPoC/tree/main ) needs vulkan, but there is a lighther version using OpenGL-renderer on another branch: https://github.com/GNSS-Stylist/AgOpenGPSSimPoC/tree/OpenGL_renderer .

 You can drive around the virtual world using keys and UI-controls in the left upper corner.
 Or if you have a joystick or steering wheel, also using those.
 You may need to remap controls from the Project Settings->Input Map on Godot, though.